ccTCP/RFC/RFC-eventhook.md

 This will register a listener function to the eventhook, that it will be calling on, when an event reaches the computer.

 #### Parameters
-- `ehook` The object itself
+- `ehook` The object itself.
-- `func` The listener function that is called on
+- `func` The listener function that is called on.

 #### Returns
-- `index` The index position of the listener registered
+- `index` The index position of the listener registered.

 #### Usage
 ```lua